Valentin Daniel Preisler

-Valentin Daniel Preisler or Preissler (born on 18 April 1717 in Nuremberg and deceased there on 8 April 1765) was a German engraver.
+Valentin Daniel Preisler or Preissler (18 April 1717 – 8 April 1765) was a German engraver.

 Biography

 Valentin Daniel Preisler was the youngest son of the painter Johann Daniel Preisler and his wife Felicitas Riedner (deceased in 1743).
 He became a pupil of Bernhard Vogel, and later, for two years, of his brother Johan Martin Preisler in Copenhagen.
 After the death of Vogel, he finished the engraved edition of the paintings of Jan Kupecký, initially started by Vogel, and published in Nuremberg in 1745.
 He was a refined artist who left many works.
 He is among others remembered for his portraits of famous composers such as Georg Philipp Telemann, Carl Heinrich Graun, Johan Agrell and Ignazio Fiorillo.
 Valentin Daniel Preisler was married to Anna Sophie Volland.